silphimon/webpage/content/teaching/StatisticalMachineLearning/_index.md

 ## FAQs

 {{< spoiler text="Are there prerequisites?" >}}
-There are no prerequisites for the first course.
+Good knowledge of R (or another programming language) is required.
+There are no other prerequisites for this course, but students are encouraged to take [Statistical Inference](https://www.master-sds.unito.it/do/corsi.pl/Show?_id=0b44) and [Multivariate Statistical Analysis](https://www.master-sds.unito.it/do/corsi.pl/Show?_id=u23n) prior to this course.
 {{< /spoiler >}}

-{{< spoiler text="How often do the courses run?" >}}
+{{< spoiler text="How often do this course run?" >}}
-Continuously, at your own pace.
+Every Fall semester.
 {{< /spoiler >}}

 {{< cta cta_text="Begin the course" cta_link="python" >}}